saranyakannan-v/css-integration-challenge/README.md

 - Add the relevant html and css code so that the end result looks exactly as the provided high-fidelity mockup images.

 ## Interface 1
-Create this view pixel-perfectly.
+Create the view pixel-perfectly.
 Make it responsive: the grid should stack on small screens.

 ## Interface 2
-Create this view pixel-perfectly.
+Create the view pixel-perfectly.

 ## Interface 3
-Create this view pixel-perfectly.
+Create the view pixel-perfectly.